jewelsofthought/neshama/site/posts/tol/social/the_movement.md

 ## Globalisation

 The story opens with someone dying.
-It is the story of man’s paradoxes.
+It is the story of man's paradoxes.
 We always march into the future, which is unstoppable.
 What is peculiarly human is the desire to stop along the way to enjoy the scenery.
 It is not so much where we are heading, but more in the way in which we travel.

 There is a globalisation that is occurring.
 Humanity desires this.
 Our spirit wishes to be connected.
 Our spirit is what builds the connections.
 We wish to all belong to the same tribe – the human tribe, and all live in one global village, Earth.
 We all drink the same water and breathe the same air.
 So how can I say that this water is mine and I can do to it and use it in whichever way I please?